Arthur's Pass (mountain pass): History

 Cass then commissioned Arthur Dobson in 1864 to find out whether there was a suitable pass from the Waimakariri watershed to the West Coast.
 George and Arthur Dobson set out in March 1864, later to be joined by their brother Edward at Craigieburn.
 While George surveyed road lines there, Edward and Arthur proceeded to explore the high country.
 On 13 March 1864 they found the pass mentioned by Tarapuhi to Harper, which steeply descended to what became known as Otira.
 They explored the gorge as far as the junction of the Rolleston River, but saw no good sheep country so retraced their steps.
 Arthur prepared a report, which included a sketch of the pass which he described as the "Arahura Saddle", thinking it led to the Arahura River, and presented it to Cass.

 Soon after, the discovery of gold triggered the West Coast gold rush.
 The provincial engineer, their father Edward Dobson, was commissioned to examine every possible pass to the West Coast from the watersheds of the Waimakariri, Taramakau and Hurunui Rivers.
 After finishing his examination, he declared that "Arthur's pass" was by far the most suitable to get to the gold fields.
 The provincial government decided that a road was to be built between Christchurch and Hokitika, a distance of 156 miles, and Edward Dobson was put in charge of the project.
 The road was opened on 20 March 1866.
 The alpine pass became known as Arthur's Pass, with a nearby village and a later a national park also taking this name.
 Arthur Dobson had a long and distinguished career, was knighted in 1931, and after his death in 1934, calls for a memorial came up.
 The Arthur Dudley Dobson memorial, a stone column of 25 ft in height, was unveiled in April 1937 at the alpine pass that bears his name.

 Road link

 State Highway 73 passes over Arthur's Pass and is the highest of only three roads crossing the Southern Alps, the other crossings being the Haast Pass and the Lewis Pass.
 However, Porters Pass, on the same road, is higher (at 939 m) than Arthur's Pass, but it is not considered one of the alpine passes, as it is located in the Canterbury foothills not far away from Springfield.

 Previously prone to be blocked by landslides or avalanches, the road on the western side of the pass has seen extensive civil engineering work in the late 1990s.
-Most notably, the impressive Otira Viaduct, near the settlement of Otira and spanning 440 metres of unstable terrain, was completed in 1999.
+Most notably, the Otira Viaduct, near the settlement of Otira and spanning 440 metres of unstable terrain, was completed in 1999.